 Given our rather atheist, worldly and altogether PC upbringings, we never imagined to become fonder of religion; but its foundational and often pivotal role in societies worldwide was both heart-warming and eye-opening.
 Through religious practices, we witnessed family bonds, respect, kindness, generosity and a sense of community developed to another level above and beyond which we’ve come to understand as ‘the norm’ in Australia.

 Religion, for most of the world, is a strictly personal affair.
 We learned about the beauty of prayer, a time of day where you can experience time for you, in a safe, clean, calm and silent place.
 For most, prayer clears the mind, the body and the soul and gives people the mental strength to move forward.

-The infamous call to prayer woke us up in a plethora of countries bound by Islamic faith.
+The infamous call to prayer woke us up in a plethora of countries bound by the Islamic faith.
 A gifted Muezzin (the voice behind the prayer song) could make our skin tingle, our eyes moisten and our hearts sing.
-This passion and emotion sung five times a day is nigh on unrivalled by any other music.
+This passion and emotion sang five times a day are nigh on unrivalled by any other music.

 While we are unlikely to ever define ourselves as religious, we are now certainly more open to its merits and less likely to consider its flaws as significant.

 The world is an inherently good and safe place

 You might pick up the newspaper and read doom and gloom every day, but trust us – most of the world isn’t like that.
 The problems you read about are generally localised, and although they might exist within a particular country’s borders, that doesn’t mean the whole country is like that.